jonlpersson/ed-latimore/site/_posts/2023-02-07-25-boxing-tips-for-both-beginners-and-professionals.md

 You need your own gear.
 No one is expecting to have everything the first time you come in the gym. but you want to have your own boxing gear before at least your first amateur fight.

 With that said, I understand this may be financially difficult to do.
-So, in order of importance, here is the gear you need to get [if your funds don't allow you to purchase everything.](/stop-being-poor/)
+So, in order of importance, here is the gear you need to get [if your funds don’t allow you to purchase everything.](/stop-being-poor/)

 * **Mouthpiece.** Preferably a custom-fit mouth guard that uses putty molds of your teeth.
 However, in the beginning, any generic mouthpiece from a sporting goods store will suffice.<br><br>***Much like Winning is for boxing equipment, The Mouthpiece Guy is the company for mouthguards.
 Used by all the top boxers.
 No affiliate commission.
 Just a solid product.
 [Get it here.](https://www.mouthpieceguy.com/)***
 * **Boxing shoes.** This took second place to the mouthpiece because this is the only other piece of gear that you can’t really borrow.
 While there are no rules against boxing in your tennis shoes, boxing shoes are specifically made for boxing.
 Wrestling shoes will also suffice.